 Are you planning a trip to the Arctic?
 At first glance it can seem easy, it’s just the Arctic, right?
-Book a cabin and go, yes?
+Book a stateroom and go, yes?
 Well, at Aurora Expeditions, we run more than 10 expeditions across the region!
 In our experience, it’s not uncommon for that ‘trip to the Arctic’ to become ‘that first trip to the Arctic’ once you realise how much you have to uncover.

 To help you plan your Arctic holiday – whether it’s your first, third or 13th – follow this handy guide to the Arctic’s most impressive natural wonders.